You are here:

 Well then, you've come to the right place!
 See how wind energy projects are developed, find answers to your wind questions, learn about our resources, and use our tools to determine the expected wind resource at your location.

-Analyze wind resource characteristics across Pennsylvania with the new Saint Francis University Wind Explorer.
-Easily find the average annual wind speed and other data for any site you choose.
-Data at 30 m is available for free (great if you are looking to install a small wind turbine).
+Analyze wind resource characteristics across Pennsylvania with the Saint Francis University Wind Explorer.
+Easily find the average annual wind speed and other statistics for any location you choose!
+Data at 30 m is available for free (typical height of small wind turbines).
 Data from 10 to 100 meters is also available.
-Data from and site created and maintained by AWS Truepower.
+Site created and maintained by AWS Truepower and made possible through The Reinvestment Fund's Sustainable Development Fund (SDF).
 Start exploring now!

 See below to learn more about wind energy and the services offered by the IFE.